akl5/PackTrack/README.md

 The app communicates with the API, and then the API fetches data from the database; keep in mind that the API will send said data back to the Streamlit application to then be displayed on screen, in whatever context is necessary.

+We used routes in the backend within the api component to be able to run queries that would then fetch data from the database.